Gambit-Framework/g2lint/README.md

 ## Known Errors

-- Due to the way the kdl-go library parses kdl, if two listeners have the same name, only the second listener will be parsed
+- Due to the way the kdl-go library parses kdl, if two listeners have the same name, the server profile will parse correctly